meta-llama/llama-recipes/recipes/use_cases/agents/langchain/README.md

 (2) `LangGraph tool calling agent` is more customizable than (1) because the LLM assistant (planning) and tool call (action) nodes are defined by the user, but it still requires a version of Llama 3 with reliable tool-calling.

-(3) `LangGraph custom agent` does not a version of Llama 3 with reliable tool-calling and is the most customizable, but requires the most work to implement.
+(3) `LangGraph custom agent` does not require a version of Llama 3 with reliable tool-calling and is the most customizable, but requires the most work to implement.

 ![langgraph_agent_architectures](https://github.com/rlancemartin/llama-recipes/assets/122662504/5ed2bef0-ae11-4efa-9e88-ab560a4d0022)